slashlifeai/effect-builder/specs/guides/DIRECTINGAI.md

 Example:

 ```
-"We're working on @effect/builder v0.0.1, specifically the validation feature in src/validation.ts.
+"We're working on effect-builder v0.0.1, specifically the validation feature in src/validation.ts.
 Currently, we handle errors using ValidationError from Effect.
 I want to..."
 ```